How to hire a physical therapist?

 • Varying scope of practice restrictions based on the state

-• Compliance issues when regular renewal of the license is missed
+• Compliance issues occur when the regular renewal of the license is missed

 • Challenging work conditions leading to staff burnout